OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 - Execute the binary by providing the start and end address.
 - Finally, dump the return value from the function, which in this case is our secret string.

 In the present scenario, apart from the `__text` section (which contains the instructions) we also need to load `__data` section.
-The program is accessing some hardcoded values, for instance at address 0x100008198, a value from address 0x10000d8f6 is being accessed.
-These hardcoded values are typically stored in `__data` section and can be cross verified using Ghidra, Radare2 or IDA Pro.
+The program is accessing some hard coded values, which are typically stored in `__data` section of a Mach-O binary.
+In function at 0x100008158, at address 0x100008198 a value from address 0x10000d8f6 is being accessed.
+The address 0x10000d8f6 maps to `__data` section of the binary.

-To extract the content of `__text` and `__data` section we will use [Lief](https://lief.quarkslab.com/ "Lief") library, as it provides convenient to use abstractions to manipulate multiple executable file formats.

-Before writing the actual script we also need to determine the load address for `__text` and `__data` section.
-This can be easily determined using any binary analysis tool like Ghidra.
+To extract the content of `__text` and `__data` section from the Mach-O binary we will use [Lief](https://lief.quarkslab.com/ "Lief") library.
+LIEF provides a convenient abstractions to manipulate multiple executable file formats, including Mach-O files.
+But before this content into the memory, we also need to determine the load address for `__text` and `__data` section.
+This can be easily determined using any binary analysis tool like Ghidra, Radare2 or IDA Pro.

 <img src="Images/Chapters/0x06c/uncrackable_sections.png" width="500px"/>

-From above above table, we will use the base address 0x10000432c for `__text` and 0x10000d3e8 for `__data` section to load at in the memory.
+From the above table, we will use the base address 0x10000432c for `__text` and 0x10000d3e8 for `__data` section to load them at in the memory.

 > While allocating memory for Unicorn, the memory addresses should be 4k page aligned and also the allocated size should be a multiple of 1024.

-The Unicorn script to emulate the function at 0x1000080d4 is following:
+The final Unicorn script to emulate the function at 0x1000080d4 and dump the secret string value, is following:

 ```python